martyheyn/tiny-tides-stie/src/pages/groups/1_tummy_time.md

 tags: ['astro', 'tummy-time', 'services']
 ---

-For babies from birth to pre-crawling: a supportive environment for babies and caregivers to learn the basics of tummy time while connecting and socializing with other families.
+Tummy time is an essential part of your baby’s development.
+It helps to strengthen your baby’s neck, back, and shoulder muscles and promotes motor skills.
+Our groups are designed to provide a fun and engaging environment for your little one to explore and grow.
+For babies from birth to pre-crawling, come join a tummy time group for a supportive environment for babies and caregivers to learn the basics of tummy time while connecting and socializing with other families.

-Join a tummy time, its FREE!!!
+Its FREE!!

 <p class="font-semibold">
     Every Monday 10:00 - 10:45am in Latrobe Park in Locust Point <br/>